andrefcorreiagomes/CIsynergy/README.md

 cisynergy.py contains the function for the computation of both measures.

-__init__.py contains some examples and reproduces the graph of Figure 3 and the synergy values of Table 9.
+The init file contains some examples and reproduces the graph of Figure 3 and the synergy values of Table 9.

 # Requirements